echo-station/player-wiki/docs/whitelists/role-whitelist.md

 # Role Whitelists

+/// admonition | Broken feature
+    type: bug
+The role whitelist functionality is currently broken.
+You do not currently need to apply to be role whitelisted to play the roles listed below.
+///

 Just like the [Server Whitelist](./server-whitelist.md), the **Role Whitelist** is in place to make sure that some high-risk roles are played by players/characters that can handle those roles.

 This only affects roles that are typically *targeted* by many antagonists, and are often also critical to *dealing* with antagonists.